Applying the Public Health Approach to Recreational Boating Injury Prevention

 Boating Law Administrator • Alaska Office of Boating Safety

 Joe moved to Alaska in 1992 after visiting for the summer and falling in love with the ocean and the mountains.
-He has worked for the Alaska Department of Natural Resources for 26 years, starting out as a volunteer in Kachemak Bay State Park.Joe also worked as a park ranger in Anchor Point and on the Kenai River.
-He was hired as the Education Coordinator for the Alaska Boating Safety Program in 2002.
-In June he was promoted to Boating Law Administrator.
+He has worked for the Alaska Department of Natural Resources for 32 years, starting out as a volunteer in Kachemak Bay State Park.
+Joe also worked as a park ranger in Anchor Point and on the Kenai River.
+Hired as the Education Coordinator for the Alaska Boating Safety Program in 2002, he was promoted to Boating Law Administrator in 2019.

 Joe was the recipient of the National Association of State Boating Law Administrators’ (NASBLA) Boating Safety Award in 2006 and NASBLA’s Educator of the Year Award in 2012.
-He graduated with a B.A.
-Degree from James Madison University in Harrisonburg, VA.
-Joe lives in Anchorage with his wife and daughter.

 Dr. Jamila M. Porter